4n0nn43x/MicroPropiedad/README.md

 ### For Investors

 - 🛒 **Buy Fractional Shares**: Purchase as little as 1 share of a property
-- 💰 **Earn Passive Income**: Receive proportional rental payouts in STX/sBTC
+- 💰 **Earn Passive Income**: Receive proportional rental payouts in STX
 - 📊 **Track Portfolio**: Real-time dashboard of your investments
 - 🔄 **Trade Anytime**: Secondary marketplace for liquidity
 - 🔐 **Secure**: Non-custodial, you control your keys